atishay/vscode-allautocomplete/README.md

 * `AllAutocomplete.excludeFiles`: Glob pattern for files to exclude from autocomplete search.
 * `AllAutocomplete.languageWhitespace`: Regex for splitting whitespace (Language specific).
 Specify as a map with a language ID and regex.
 * `AllAutocomplete.languageSpecialCharacters`: Regex for finding special characters that languages treat differently in autocomplete.
 For example, `.` in CSS.
+* `AllAutocomplete.wordListFiles`: Array of strings that represent path to files that behave as if they are always open.
+These can be used as stores for headers, word lists etc. for autocomplete.
+Absolute paths can be used here or if the workspace consists of a single folder, relative paths to the folder can also be used.

 ## Needs Suggestions
 If you feel that the whitespace splitter is wrong in some language, please report a github issue or better a pull request with the correct regex in package.json.